-04 Jul Is mindful business planning an oxymoron?
+04 Jul BY Sue Viskovic Is mindful business planning an oxymoron?

 Let’s look at these two concepts….
 Mindfulness is about being in the present moment.
 Business planning is about forecasting, creating future strategic plans and looking beyond the present.
 It seems contradictory that a mindfulness program would be beneficial in business planning, and yet combine the two concepts and you get a healthier business owner, and a business plan that will get incredible results.